Population (2016) 447,888 The MLS® Home Price Index (HPI)* $456,400

 The Niagara Peninsula produces 80% of the wine in Canada and provides much of Ontario’s fresh fruit and vegetables.

-The Queen Elizabeth Highway runs from Toronto through the Niagara Region to the U.S., transporting tonnes of goods between the 2 countries annually.
+The QEW Highway runs from Toronto through the Niagara Region to the U.S., transporting tonnes of goods between the 2 countries annually.
 The Region’s strategic location puts it within a day’s drive of 150 million consumers, making it an attractive centre for manufacturing and distribution.
 The Welland Canal links Lake Ontario and Lake Erie and moves approximately 40,000,000 tonnes of cargo annually.

 There is a need for a talented and educated work force to meet the demand for growing employment in the sales and service, business, finance, admin, trades, transportation, management, tourism and health sectors.
 Niagara Region welcome new businesses and has set up programs to help nurture entrepreneurial companies to grow and prosper.
 Niagara’s integrated fibre technology network makes it easy to set up shop or work from home, whether city or rural.
 With all that the Region offers, you can move from work to play within 30 minutes.